adfinis/timed-frontend/README.md

 You should see that new user in the `Employment -> Users`.
 Click on the user and scroll down to the `Employments` section to set a `Location`.
 Save the user and you should now see the _Timed_ interface correctly under that account.

+### Sending emails
+In development mode, the apllication is configured to send all email to a Mailhog instance running in the same docker-compose setup.
+No emails will be sent out from the development environment, unless you specify something else.

+You can access the Mailhog interface at [http://timed.local/mailhog/](http://timed.local/mailhog/).
+All emails sent from the application will be visible there.

 ## Configuration